heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 docker run heroiclabs/nakama <command> [options]
 ```

+(Nakama requires a database server, so don't run this yet.)

 Installing Nakama using Docker is ideal for a few reasons, including:

 - you install to a pristine environment